-People socialize and interact with the waterfront in many different ways, driving a need for new, innovative park designs and programs that attract people of all ages, races, and economic means, include youth and families, visitors and locals.
+People socialize and interact with the waterfront in many different ways, driving a need for nNew, innovative park designs and programs are needed to that attract people of all ages, races, and economic means, include youth and families, visitors and locals.
 Increasingly, people are looking for recreational play activities, children's playgrounds, pop-up events and activities, and accessory food service.

-The Port has a strong working relationship with the State Lands Commission and BCDC for consulting on and developing park design criteria that increase recreational use, activities, and enjoyment in Port parks in ways that align with agency objectives.
+The Port has a strong-works closelying relationship with the State Lands Commission and BCDC to identify for consulting on and developing park design features criteria that increase recreational use and, activities, and enjoyment in Port parks that appeal to diverse communities from near and farin ways that align with agency objectives.